midpt/r2/secpg.markdown

     <section class="main-content">

-      <h3>Index.html</h3>
+      <h3>secpg.html</h3>

 <p>This automatic page generator is the easiest way to create beautiful pages for all of your projects.
 Author your page content here <a href="https://guides.github.com/features/mastering-markdown/">using GitHub Flavored Markdown</a>, select a template crafted by a designer, and publish.
 After your page is generated, you can check out the new <code>gh-pages</code> branch locally.
-If youâ€™re using GitHub Desktop, simply sync your repository and youâ€™ll see the new branch.</p>
+If you’re using GitHub Desktop, simply sync your repository and you’ll see the new branch.</p>

 <br/>

-Go to <a href="secpg.html">Second page</a>
+Go to <a href="Index.html">Index page</a>

     </section>